Sierra del Tigre

 Geology

 Sierra del Tigre lies within the Tandilia System, one of two ancient hill ranges that cross Buenos Aires Province, the other being the Ventania range.
-The Tandilia rocks are among the oldest exposed on the South American continent, with quartzites, schists, and granites of Precambrian age forming the basement of the hills.
-These ancient metamorphic and igneous rocks stand in sharp contrast to the surrounding flat pampas plain, rising to elevations of 200 to 500 metres above the surrounding lowlands.
+[1] The Tandilia rocks are among the oldest exposed on the South American continent, with quartzites, schists, and granites of Precambrian age forming the basement of the hills.
+These ancient metamorphic and igneous rocks stand in sharp contrast to the surrounding flat pampas plain, rising to elevations of 200 to 500 metres above the surrounding lowlands, with the highest point being Cerro Venado at 389 metres.
 The quartzite layers are extremely resistant to erosion and form the characteristic rocky ridges and outcrops of the sierra.
 Stream erosion has carved valleys between the ridges, depositing alluvial sediments in the valley floors.
 The geological antiquity of the Tandilia system makes it of interest to researchers studying the deep history of the South American continent.

 Climate And Weather